wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 * Launch!

 == Upgrade Notice ==
+= 3.0 (Beta) =
+* Do not install if you are using facebook and instagram features from previous versions and they are still working.
+* Make sure to revisit Aviary Options and add either px or % values to the end of your preview height and width values.
+* While there are some breaking changes, this new version solves a lot of various problems and limitations from before.
+* Please report any bugs or issues you are having in the support threads.
 = 2.3
 * Cleaned up code making it more consistent and added the ability to set a custom upload directory per feature requests.
 = 2.2.1